matheusenryco/matheusenryco/README.md

 ---

 ## 👩‍💻  About Me
-- 🎓 **Degree:** Software Engineering - UEM
+- 🎓 **Degree:** Software Engineering - State University of Maringá
 - 💻 **Areas of interest:**
-  - Software development with Java
+  - Back-end development with Java and the Spring ecosystem
-  - Database modeling and management
+  - Database modeling and management (SQL & NoSQL)
 - 📚 Always looking to learn and apply new knowledge in challenging projects.

+- 🚀 **Objective:**
+   - Passionate about using technology to solve complex problems and build scalable solutions.
 ---

 <h3 align="left">🛠 Language and tools</h3>